 A Local’s Guide to the Best Hikes Close to Denver

 Want to live in a city with easy access to outdoor adventures?
 Colorado has a lot of top-notch hikes close to Denver that will only take you under an hour to get to.
 The Front Range, the area of the foothills near Denver that serves as a gateway to the mountains, has hikes for every experience and accessibility level.
-Whether you’re looking for stunning views or a short family-friendly trail to try, you’ll find your perfect outdoor escape in the Denver area.
+Whether you’re looking for stunning views or a short family-friendly trail to try, or a nearby road trip drive, you’ll find your perfect outdoor escape in the Denver area.

 From easy hikes through meadows filled with wildflowers to difficult mountain summits, outdoor adventures await you on the trails of these Colorado parks: